Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 “So it was tremendous to offer him the chance to learn to kitesurf.
 The sport has really taken off in the past decade, and we have the perfect conditions and team to help anyone learn.
 I have also wanted to learn foilboard surfing.
 So we decided to set up a friendly challenge: Could Barack learn to kitesurf before I learned to foil board?
 We agreed to have a final-day battle to see who could stay up the longest.”

-According to CNN, kitesurfing is a type of watersport that involves a rider using a surfboard attached to a kite to ride the waves.
-On the other hand, a foilboard is a surfboard that has a hydrofoil, which allows it to rise above the surface, and is not affected by wakes.
+According to CNN, kitesurfing is a type of water sport that involves a rider using a surfboard attached to a kite to ride the waves.
+On the other hand, a foil board is a surfboard that has a hydrofoil, which allows it to rise above the surface and is not affected by wakes.

 What have the Obamas been up to?
 Vacationing with Richard Branson in the British Virgin Islands. https://t.co/Q1yRhFXySv